Jupiter Symphony Logo

 Natalie Loughran won First Prize at the 2021 Primrose International Viola Competition, along with the Audience Prize, as well as an award for her performance of William Grant Still’s “Mother and Child.”
 She was a finalist at the 2020 Young Concert Artist Auditions, and was awarded a special prize for her performance of the Bowen Viola Sonata in C minor at the Tertis Viola Competition, where she was a semifinalist.
 Natalie is a member of the Kila Quartet, which has appeared on WQXR’s ‘Midday Masterpieces,’ and has participated in the Perlman Music Program Chamber Workshop and Robert Mann String Quartet Institute.
 In the summer of 2021 she attended the Yellowbarn and Marlboro Music Festivals, and will do so again in this summer.
 Natalie has performed with the Verbier Festival Chamber Orchestra under Gábor Takács-Nagy, toured internationally with the Budapest Festival Orchestra directed by Ivan Fischer, and is a member of the Metropolitan Opera Orchestra for the 2021–22 Season. ~ www.natalieloughran.com Natalie Loughran, viola

 Milena Pajaro-van de Stadt has been praised by Strad Magazine as having “lyricism that stood out...a silky tone and beautiful, supple lines.”
 Among her winnings are First Prize and every special award at the 2013 Banff String Quartet Competition, the Gold Medal and Grand Prize in the 2010 Fischoff Competition, First Prize at the Lionel Tertis Viola Competition and top prizes at the Tokyo and Sphinx competitions.
 She has appeared as soloist with the Tokyo Philharmonic, Jacksonville Symphony and Sphinx Chamber Orchestra, and performed in recitals and chamber music concerts throughout the U.S., Latin America and Europe, including an acclaimed 2011 debut recital at London’s Wigmore Hall.
 Her festival participation includes Marlboro, Bowdoin, Bravo and Italy’s Emilia Romagna Festival.
-Milena is also the founding violist of the Dover String Quartet, the resident quartet at Northwestern University.
-Milena Pajaro-van de Stadt, viola
+Milena is also the founding violist of the Dover String Quartet, the resident quartet at Northwestern University. ~ milenapvds.com Milena Pajaro-van de Stadt, viola

 Kevonna Shuford is passionate about collaborative projects and teaching.
 A vibrant musician, she has performed with ensembles such as the Boston Philharmonic, Atlantic Symphony, and Palaver Strings; and she has appeared as an artist at the Great Lakes Chamber Music Festival, St. Lawrence String Quartet Seminar, Encore Chamber Music Program, and Meadowmount School of Music.
 She has also played with artists such as Clive Greensmith, Janine Jansen, Yura Lee, Tai Murray, Anton Nel, Philip Setzer, and Paul Watkins.
 Her accomplishments include helping to establish a youth string program at Faith’s Place Center for Arts Education in West Palm Beach, and teaching as a Resident Musician at Musiconnects.
 In 2016 she toured with the National Youth Orchestra.
 A native of Florida, Kevonna earned her bachelor's degree from the New England Conservatory, where she studied with Martha Katz, and is currently studying at Stony Brook University under Lawrence Dutton and Matthew Lipman.~ kevonnashuford.com Kevonna Shuford, viola